 STEM-UP Leadership Experience

-STEM-UP is a 4-week program for rising 9th & 10th grade students.
+STEM-UP is a 6-week program for rising 9th, 10th, 11th, and 12th grade students.
 The program consists of four main modules: Math Concepts, Real World Science, Science Literacy, and Applied STEM.
-This program is funded in part by the Naval Surface Warfare Center Philadelphia Division and is held on Temple University's Main Campus in the Summer and has follow-up programming throughout the academic year.
+This program is held on Temple University's Main Campus in the summer.
+It also has follow-up programming throughout the academic year.

 Junior Science & Humanities Symposium (JSHS)

 The JSHS is a city-wide research competition held on Temple University's Main Campus.
-The JSHS is a collaboration between The City of Philadelphia, The College of Science and Technology, United States Departments of the Army, Navy, and Air Force, and the Academy of Applied Sciences.
-During the event, attendees enjoy a wide variety of STEM activities, while engaging with invited speakers and STEM professionals.
+The JSHS is a collaboration between The College of Science & Technology, the United States Departments of the Army, Navy, and Air Force, and the Academy of Applied Sciences.
+During the event, attendees enjoy a wide variety of STEM activities while engaging with invited speakers and STEM professionals.